patrick-nicholson/patrick-nicholson.github.io/_posts/2023-03-10-universal-reservoir.md

 The concept of drawing a fixed number of elements from unbounded data is known as [reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling).
 Reservoir techniques provide statistically sound random samples in a single pass with no requirement of _a priori_ knowledge of the size of a sample.

 In [an earlier post](/2023/02/13/universal-sampling/), I covered universal sampling: the use of a universal hash function to make decisions about which elements to choose.
-In this post, I will cover the universal reservoir: filling a reservoir based on universal sampling.
+In this post, I will cover the universal reservoir: the use of a universal hash function to create a universal sampling procedure.

 ```python